equipter/CSKP/README.md

 [Flowchart Design software](draw.io)

 **Gantt Chart Esq progress tracker**
-* 22/10/2020: Started on the logic of the program to plan out and start on the flowchart
+\n 22/10/2020: Started on the logic of the program to plan out and start on the flowchart